dotnet-foundation/website/input/projects/why-join-wip.md

 # Why should my project join the .NET Foundation?

-The .NET Foundation offers administrative and technical services to open source projects, to help maintainers govern and develop their projects.
+The .NET Foundation offers administrative and technical services to open source projects to help maintainers govern and develop their projects.

 .NET Foundation services aim to increase project stability and maturity and don't replace developers on member projects.
 Day-to-day development remains in the hands of project maintainers and contributors.